DarkGamingDronze/RubyFreedom-to-ThePheonix/README.md

 # RubyFreedom-to-ThePheonix
-This is the Contract regarding a tempory switch with RubyFreedom and ThePhoenix("Server  name is not choosen yet").
-The server will which to ThePhenoixRealms for a few days. reuben4545 can take control back over to RubyFreedom if s/he wants to or ThePheonixBlader (taahanis) violates this contract..
-If ThePheonixBlader(taahanis) breaks this contract then ThePheonix("Server name is not choosen yet") will be GONE.
-But for this day foward The contract is valid unless taahanis or reuben4545 or falceso withdraw from this contract.
+This is the Contract regarding a temporary switch with RubyFreedom and ThePhoenix("Server name is not choosen yet").
+The server will which to (Name not chosen) for a few days. reuben4545 can take control back over to RubyFreedom if s/he wants to or ThePheonixBlader (taahanis) violates this contract..
+If ThePheonixBlader(taahanis) breaks this contract then ThePheonix("Server name is not chosen yet") will be GONE.
+But for this day forward The contract is valid unless taahanis or reuben4545 or falceso withdraw from this contract.

-Signed:
-reuben4545

-Signed:
+Signed: reuben4545

-ThePheonixBlader
+Signed: ThePheonixBlader

-Authorised by:
-falceso
+Authorized by: falceso

-Vaild: 2/23/15
-Edited: 2/22/15
+Valid: 2/25/15 Edited: 2/25/15